In Search of Lost Time (film): Production

 Shooting began on 15 April 2021 at Hengdian World Studios and took place in various locations including Hohhot, Xilingol League, and Wulagai Ranch, and wrapped on August 9.

 Release

 In Search of Lost Timewas theatrically released on 9 September 2022 in China.

 Reception

-Douban, a major Chinese media rating site, the film has scored 7.2 out of 10.
+Douban, a major Chinese media rating site, gave the film a rating of 7.2 out of 10.